dynamicdan/filesync/README.md

 ## Intro

-This is a **maintained** fork of the fruition-parteners filesync repo.
+This is a **maintained** fork of the fruition-partners filesync repo.
 This repository adds support for current versions of ServiceNow, cleans up code management (to allow more contribution!) and provides further solutions to common "editing in ServiceNow environment" issues (eg, conflict saves).
 See the **Road Map** below for more info. **Contributors wanted!**

 ## Overview